ElunaLuaEngine/Eluna/README.md

 ### [![Eluna](docs/Eluna.png)](https://github.com/ElunaLuaEngine/Eluna)

-## About
+# Eluna Lua Engine

-Eluna Lua Engine &copy; is a lua engine embedded to World of Warcraft emulators.
-Eluna supports MaNGOS, CMaNGOS, TrinityCore and AzerothCore.
+__Eluna Lua Engine__ is an embedded Lua scripting engine designed for World of Warcraft emulators.
+It provides powerful scripting capabilities and supports several popular emulators, including MaNGOS, CMaNGOS and TrinityCore.

-We are currently working hard to make Eluna better from inside and outside.
+We are continually working to improve Eluna's functionality and performance, and strive to deliver an extensive, intuitive and unified scripting experience across emulators.

-If you are having trouble with installation or scripts, please feel free to open an issue.
+If you encounter any issues during installation or while working on scripts, please feel free to [open an issue](https://github.com/ElunaLuaEngine/Eluna/issues) or join our community Discord server.
-For documentation and reference see [Eluna API](http://elunaluaengine.github.io/) and [Lua reference manual](http://www.lua.org/manual/5.2/).

-Special thanks to [MaNGOS](http://getmangos.eu/) for their continued support and use of Eluna.
-Please head over to their forums and show them some love!

 ## Community

-You can join the official Eluna Discord server, where you'll be able to find resources, releases and support provided by the community.
+Join the official Eluna Discord server to connect with other community members, access resources and releases, and receive support.

 <a href="https://discord.gg/bjkCVWqqfX">
     <img src="https://img.shields.io/badge/discord-join-7289DA.svg?logo=discord&longCache=true&style=flat" />